uob-coms20007/uob-coms20007.github.io/while/induction.md

 There is nothing special about the natural numbers (despite what some philosophers might tell you).
 We can apply the strategy of structural induction to any grammar of your choosing.

-For example, consider arithmetic expressions:
+For example, consider the set of arithmetic expressions $\mathcal{A}$ defined by the following grammar:

 $$
   A \to x \mid n \mid A + A \mid A - A \mid A * A
 $$

-We will derive the induction principle for this grammar, i.e. the form of an inductive proof, by following the same recipe as for the natural numbers.
+We will derive the induction principle for this set, i.e. the form of an inductive proof, by following the same recipe as for the natural numbers.
 There must be a case for each production rule of the grammar and, in non-base cases, we may assume the property holds of all sub-expressions.

 <div class="defn" markdown="1">
 The __induction principle for arithmetic expressions__ is the following.

 > Suppose $P$ is some property of arithmetic expressions.
-> To prove that $P(e)$ holds for _all_ arithmetic expressions $e \in A$, you prove that:
+> To prove that $P(e)$ holds for _all_ arithmetic expressions $e \in \mathcal{A}$, you prove that:
 >
 >  1. $P(x)$ holds for all variables $x$ - a _base_ case;
 >  2. $P(n)$ holds for all numeric literals $n$ - a _base_ case;